wyattx05/issues-agent/README.md

-# test-repo
+# Issues-Agent

-This repo will be used for running any types of test I have
+This repo contains two agents I made that tkae the fake issues from this repo and summerizes them.

-I have ten fake issues posted that are being tracked though an API call.
+One uses Open AI's API key to summerize the issues and upload them to slack The other agent uses n8n to summerize the issues with llama 3.1 loacally and saves them as a file.